RawToast/dokusho/dokusho-server/README.md

 [![Build Status](https://travis-matrix-badges.herokuapp.com/repos/RawToast/dokusho/branches/master/2)](https://travis-ci.org/RawToast/dokusho)

-Backend server for Dokusho.
-This is a work in progress and is not currently being used by the frontend.
+Throwaway backend server for Dokusho.
+This is a work in progress service for experimenting and empowering frontend development.

+Once the frontend reaches a reasonable level of functionality, this backend service will be revisited.

 ## Running the backend